 It’s interesting to learn about funeral traditions in different cultures.
 I think it’s important to be able to speak with children about this type of subject.
 When it’s talked about, perhaps it’s made a little less scary.

 Monique works with me on the French version of Mama Lisa’s World.

-This artilce was posted on Friday, August 10th, 2012 at 5:45 pm and is filed under Countries & Cultures, Customs and Traditions, France, French, Funeral Traditions, Languages, USA.
+This article was posted on Friday, August 10th, 2012 at 5:45 pm and is filed under Countries & Cultures, Customs and Traditions, France, French, Funeral Traditions, Languages, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.